In 1880, George Pullman set out to build a utopian community in Chicago.

 Led by Asa Philip Randolph, the BSCP union was the first African American labor union in the U.S. to win a collective bargaining agreement.
 The achievement was not only a victory for Pullman porters, but a significant moment for both the labor movement and the civil rights movement.

 The museum is open April through Dec.
-15th from Thursday through Sunday, so plan ahead.
-Tickets are $5, a bargain considering the museum's rich offerings.
+15 from Thursday through Sunday.
+Tickets are $5, a bargain considering the museum’s rich offerings.

 Explore the Pullman National Monument